Written byAnna Yuan

 With a high Mac CPU usage, even the most simple tasks are hard to accomplish.
 In other words, this could lead to your Mac running slow and what's worse, which may cause a MacBook to freeze.

-2. From the 5 tabs in the center of the window, choose the CPU tab.
+- From the 5 tabs in the center of the window, choose the CPU tab.
 Here you'll clearly see all the apps and processes that tax your Mac CPU usage.
+Normally, you'll find WindowServer taking high CPU on Mac.
 At the bottom, you'll see the system, as well as the user processes summary and how much CPU is still available (Idle).

 See, it's so easy to see CPU usage on Mac.
 In addition to Activity Monitor, you can also choose some third-party applications to monitor Mac CPU usage. iStat Menus and App Tamer are both brilliant CPU managers for your Mac.
 Especially, App Tame provides an option to show Mac CPU usage in the menu bar.